pop123123123/CLI_sentence_mixing/README.md

 Thus, it is for the moment forbidden to write down word "Est".
 Waiting for a disambiguation feature, just **change the word for an homophone**.

-For word "Est", if you want to hear phonem "e", you can use word "Et" ; if you want to hear phonems "e s t", you can use words "Ai se te" (not perfect coverage of phonems in this case however).
+For word "Est", if you want to hear phonem "e", you can use word "Et" ; if you want to hear phonems "e s t", you can use the sequence of words "S" "te" (not perfect coverage of phonems in this case however).

 ## Building project